-How does the POLST program ensure incapacitated individuals are not harmed by the POLST?
+How does the POLST form ensure incapacitated individuals are not harmed by the POLST/ MOLST?

-- The POLST is specifically designed to assure that an individual's treatment choices for end-of-life care are respected whether the choices are full or limited treatment or comfort measures only. - The orders on the form are based on a patient's medical condition and his/her treatment choices. - Use of the POLST form is completely voluntary. - A POLST form is completed only after a discussion of end-oflife choices between a patient or his/her legal decisionmaker and physician.
+- The POLST is specifically designed to assure that an individual's treatment choices for end-of-life care are respected whether the choices are full or limited treatment or comfort measures only. - The orders on the form are based on a patient's medical condition and their treatment choices. - Creation and use of the POLST/ MOLST form is completely voluntary. - A POLST/ MOLST form is completed only after a discussion of endof- life choices between a patient or their legal decision- maker and provider. - The patient or their decision maker can change their decisions at any time, even in the moment.